 The book is a part of the Lange textbook series, published by renowned medical publisher McGraw Hill.
 It is available in its 15th edition and is worth considering when getting a microbiology book for med school.

-To help you decide, click this link to get a preview into the book as well as see its current price on
+To help you decide, click this link to get a preview of the book as well as see its current price on

 Clinical Microbiology Made Ridiculously Simple

-This book from the made ridiculously simple book series.
-This is one of the most popular review books for medical microbiology.
+This book from the made ridiculously simple book series is one of the most popular review books for medical microbiology.

-Although known as a review book, many students refer to it as a hybrid between review-book and textbook.
-Some students even use it as their sole textbook, combined with lectures and other course material.
+Despite being a review book, many students refer to it as a hybrid between review-book and a textbook.
+Some even use it as their sole textbook, combined with lectures and other course material.

 Click this link to get a first-hand